 Joseph G. Moore (Section 01)

-Requisite: At least one course in either ENST or PHIL.
-Limited to 18 students.
-Spring semester.
+Requisite: At least one course in either Environmental Studies or Philosophy.
+Limited to 15 students.
+Fall semester.
 Professor Moore.

 If Overenrolled: Priority will be given to declared majors in either field, and then by year—senior, then junior, and so on.